 We rely on our volunteers to complete the hours they commit to in order to provide full coverage for our programs.
 Please consider carefully if you have the time to attend all 8 training sessions, and volunteer 12 hours a month for at least 1 year.

 Training Information & New Dates!

-We are currently accepting applications for our Winter 2023 training sessions.
+We are currently accepting applications for our Summer 2023 training sessions.

 Next Volunteer Information Zoom Meeting

 2023 Training Dates:

 Training sessions are held throughout the year, with sessions starting in January, April, July, and October (dates subject to change with extra training sessions added as needed).

 Training sessions are currently being held on Zoom until we are able to safely return to in-person classes (with remote options) at our Oakville location.